In the healthcare industry, health information is often spoken of as protected health information or PHI, but what exactly is PHI?

-It is a common mistake to consider all health data to be PHI under HIPAA, but there are exceptions.
+It is a mistake to consider all health data to be PHI under HIPAA at all times because there are exceptions.

-The same applies to education or health information collected by an employer.
+The same applies to education or health information collected by an employer (except in rare circumstances).
 A hospital maintains data of its employees, which could comprise certain health details such as allergies or blood type, but HIPAA doesn’t cover occupation records nor education records.